 Penlan Uchaf Gardens and Tea Room

 The gardens promise views across the Preseli Hills and a tea room for refreshment.
 But Penlan Uchaf Gardens also sell Welsh lamb and Longhorn Beef, a great local addition to any self-catering plans.

 An explosion of colour around a cute little cottage sets the scene for the Dyffryn Fernant Gardens.
 Opening in April each year, you can pick up plants for your own home as well.

 Read more about travel in Wales

-- Things to do in Pembrokeshire – Adrenaline and Puffins
+- The Best Things to do in Pembrokeshire – from adrenaline to puffins

 - 21 Fun Things to do in Cardiff – enjoy Europe’s youngest capital, found in South Wales!